MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`containerCommand`** - **Command**<br>
 `string`.
 Optional.
 Use when `action = Run a specific service`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the command to run in the service container.
+Specifies the command to run in the service container.
 For example, if the image contains a simple Python Flask web application you can specify `python app.py` to launch the web application.
 <!-- :::editable-content-end::: -->
 <br>